The Treasure of the Sierra Madre (film): Awards and honors

+In 2006, Writers Guild of America West ranked the John Huston's screenplay 46th in WGA’s list of 101 Greatest Screenplays.

 In popular culture

 The Stone Roses song "Fools Gold" was inspired by the film.
 Songwriter Ian Brown said "Three geezers who are skint and they put their money together to get equipment to go looking for gold...Then they all betray each other...That's what the song is about."

-The line from the film where the Mexican bandit says: "Badges, to god-damned hell with badges!
-We have no badges.
-In fact, we don't need badges.
-I don't have to show you any stinking badges, you god-damned cabrón and chinga tu madre!" has been humorously misquoted in various comedy movies and TV shows over the decades since the original film:
+The Mexican bandit's line, "Badges?
+We ain't got no badges.
+We don't need no badges!
+I don't have to show you any stinkin' badges!", has been humorously misquoted in various comedy movies and TV shows over the decades since the original film: